-(iii) Policies and procedures for determining the remuneration of Executives and Directors order to achieve long-term and sustainable improvements in corporate performance and corporate value.
+(iii) Policies and procedures for determining the remuneration of Executives and Directors

+The Company's basic policy for the remuneration of its Directors is to have a competitive level and system of remuneration that can secure and retain competent Directors fit for their positions and responsibilities in order to achieve long-term and sustainable improvements in corporate performance and corporate value.
 The Remuneration system comprises three parts: (1) fixed remuneration as basic remuneration in accordance with job responsibilities, (2) performance-linked remuneration as an incentive to achieve yearly business results, and (3) stock-based remuneration designed to enhance corporate value over medium to long term and sharing value with shareholders through appropriate corporate management, provided remuneration for Outside Directors shall solely comprise fixed remuneration without performance-linked or stock-based remuneration as their role is to supervise management from an independent standpoint.